ByteBrushStudios/.github/profile/README.md

 - [Discord](<https://toxicdevs.site/discord>)

 ## Referrals
-Check out these referral links and save your self some money when using their services!
+Check out these referral links and save your self some money on things likes hosting services, dedicated and virtual servers and status pages.
 - [Take me there](https://toxicdevs.site/referrals)